zacktually/oxide/README.md

 **Oxide does not use semicolons at the end of a line of code**

 ### Primitives
-Oxide has only 3 basic primitive types: Numbers, Booleans and Strings
+Oxide has only 3 basic primitive types: Numbers, Booleans and Characters

 Numbers: Oxide uses a single type to represent a number.
 The interpreter/compiler will determine the underlying representation (int, float, double...etc.) based on the context and will perform any casts automatically.
 ```